The host galaxy of the super-luminous SN 2010gx and limits on explosive nickel-56 production

-Line flux measurements were made after fitting a polynomial function to subtract the continuum, and Fig.\,3 shows the final combined spectrum of the host galaxy with this continuum subtracted.
-We fitted Gaussian line profiles within a custom built {\sc IDL} environment, fixing the full-width-half-maximum (FWHM) of the mean of the three strong lines; 6.03\,\AA\ and 4.45\,\AA\ for the red and blue spectra respectively (see Table\,2).
-We further normalized the spectrum and determined the equivalent width of each feature.
-The uncertainty estimation is calculated using the expression from \citet{2003MNRAS.346..105P}, derived from the equivalent width of the line and the rms of the continuum (also listed in Table\,2).
+Line flux measurements were made after fitting a polynomial function to subtract the continuum.
+Fig.\,3 shows the final combined spectrum of the host galaxy.
+We fitted Gaussian line profiles within a custom built {\sc IDL} environment, fixing the full-width-half-maximum (FWHM) of the mean of the three strong lines; 6.03\,\AA\ and 4.45\,\AA\ for the red and blue spectra respectively (Table\,2).
+We also normalized the spectrum and determined the line equivalent widths.
+These equivalent widths and rms of the continuum provided uncertainty estimates using the expression from \citep[][Table\,2]{2003MNRAS.346..105P}.